kyma-project/control-plane/docs/eu_access.md

         - 4a8fa8f1-d76b-4682-89ba-84fe7591a07c
 ```

-One has to open a support ticket before attempting to provision Kyma clusters in EU Access only regions to have one's
+You must open a support ticket before attempting to provision Kyma clusters in the EU Access only regions to have your
-GlobalAccountId added to the above-mentioned list.
+GlobalAccountId added to the whitelist.

 If the GlobalAccountId for provisioning request is not whitelisted the Kyma Environment Broker will respond
 with http code 400 (Bad Request) and preconfigured in management-plane-config message.